Elemecca/rsyslog-mm/config/conditionals.rst

    Conditional expressions are powerful, but evaluating them can be costly.
-   Since the BSD-style selectors discussed below operate using bitmasks instead of string comparison they're `much` faster and should be used when possible, i.e. when operating only on the facility or priority (or both).
+   Since the BSD-style selectors discussed below operate using bitmasks instead of string comparison they're `much` faster and should be used when possible, i.e. when operating only on the facility or priority.

 A conditional statement takes either of these forms::